Shopify/hydrogen/.changeset/rich-falcons-remain.md

 ---
 'skeleton': patch
-'@shopify/hydrogen': patch
 '@shopify/create-hydrogen': patch
 ---

-Create HydrogenEnv and use it for all the env.d.ts
+Use type `HydrogenEnv` for all the env.d.ts

 ```diff
 // in env.d.ts